soelkongen/stads-checker/readme.md

 # AAU Stads Checker
 ## Usage
 Python script that will inform you if there is updates on your Stads site.
 It uses IFTTT and Webhooks to give you push notifications on your phone.
-It should give you a notification within second
+It will give you a notification within a minute

 ## Setup
 ### IFTTT and Webhooks